 Light Weight for Distance: Thrown the same as Heavy Weight for Distance, with a minimum weight for woman being 14lbs and a minimum weight for men being 28lbs.

-Sheaf Toss: The sheaf is a 10lb bag for women and a 16lb or 20lb bag form men.
+Sheaf Toss: The sheaf is a 10lb bag for women and a 16lb or 20lb bag for men.
 The sheaf is a bag of burlap and plastic bag stuffed with either chopped rope, straw, of mulch.
 The sheaf is tossed over a cross bar with a pitch fork.
 Three attempts are allowed at each height.
-If the thrower misses the three tries at one height, than he is out of the competition.
+If the thrower misses the three tries at one height.